Riddlerrr/docker-test/README.md

 1. Run `dip sh`.
 It opens container terminal where you can run `rake db:migrate` or any other commands.
 2. Run `dip rake db:migrate`.
 It executes the command and exit like if you run `rake db:migrate` without containers.

+## Thanks
+The setup based on the great article [Ruby on Whales](https://evilmartians.com/chronicles/ruby-on-whales-docker-for-ruby-rails-development)
+Thank you @palkan